MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/case-handling-time.md

 The application tracks your time automatically when you have a specific case in focus.

  > [!NOTE]
  > The application automatically tracks time only when a case is open in a session tab or an app tab within a session tab.
-When you switch from one case to another in the Inbox, the automatic timer isn't triggered and your time isn't logged.
+Automatic time tracking is not supported for scenarios when you switch from one case to another in the Inbox.

 - In Customer Service workspace, the timer is affected as follows: